 Academic Standard 5: All teachers are supported through a school-wide professional development plan that is based on analysis of assessment data and directly linked to improving all pupil learning and all student achievement.
-(Data / Source: School Annual Report) Scale:
+Data / Source: The teacher development plan submitted to VOA-MN by September 1.
+VOA-MN needs a copy of the report to evaluate this standard.
+Scale: